HomeNews & InfoFan FictionMessage BoardLinksEmail

 "I'll take my car.
 I think I'll be okay to drive."

-Daniel shoved his hands in his pockets, and his head was once again turned downward.
+Daniel shoved his hands back into his pockets, and his head was once again turned downward.
 "So, I guess my job here will be over on Thursday."

 Sam gazed at him.
 "It, um . . . doesn't have to be."